Baháʼí cosmology: Realms

 Baháʼu'lláh, the founder of the Baháʼí Faith, distinguished five realms of existence.
 The terminology used can partly be traced back to Islamic Neoplatonism and Sufism, but this does not mean that Baháʼu'lláh supports a Neoplatonist or Sufi worldview.
 He views all metaphysical viewpoints as relative, reflecting only the soul or psyche and cultural background of the individual rather than any Absolute Truth.
 The Baháʼí teachings de-emphasize the importance of metaphysics, while focusing primarily on social and personal ethics.

 God is manifested in all five realms, the Manifestations of God in all but the first realm, and humans exist between the angelic and physical realms and can choose which to live in.

 All the divine worlds revolve around this world, and all are interdependent.
 The divine worlds can only be described by metaphors, and can be compared with the world of dreams.
 The realms of Nasut and Malakut are parts of the 'world of creation' and are ruled by the same spiritual laws.

 The purpose of life in this world is to develop spiritual qualities that are needed in the next world.
 Man has a free will to live a material life in the world of Nasut, or a life of detachment in the realm of Malakut, manifesting the names and attributes of God.

+The Kingdom of Names pervades all realms from Láhút to Násút, as everything exists only by reflecting the divine Names.

 Baháʼu'lláh explains that the 'realm of subtle entities' (ʻalam-i-dharr, a reference to God's primordial covenant with humanity mentioned in Qurʼán 7:172) refers to the revelation of the Prophets.
 Before the Word of God is revealed, all people are considered equal in rank.
 Differences only appear after the Prophet reveals himself, caused by the different responses of each individual's free will.

 Baháʼu'lláh also wrote of many worlds of God.
 In the Súriy-i-Vafa, he writes: "Know thou of a truth that the worlds of God are countless in their number, and infinite in their range.
-None can reckon or comprehend them except God, the All-Knowing, the All-Wise." ʻAbdu'l-Bahá, son and successor of Baháʼu'lláh, writes in the Lawh-i-Aflákiyyih (Tablet of the Universe) that there are infinite Manifestations of God in the infinite worlds of God.
+None can reckon or comprehend them except God, the All-Knowing, the All-Wise." ʻAbdu'l-Bahá, son and successor of Baháʼu'lláh, wrote in the Lawh-i-Aflákiyyih (Tablet of the Universe) that there are infinite Manifestations of God in the infinite worlds of God.

 Baháʼu'lláh explained that while humans should seek knowledge, no human can understand the nature of God's creation or God himself.
 He stated that while God had given humans a rational mind, humans are unable to comprehend the inner reality.